-Measuring the performance of your firms’s social media marketing efforts based on the number of followers and fans you have is no longer enough.
+Measuring the performance of your firm’s social media marketing efforts based on the number of followers and fans you have is not enough.
 Social media platforms have evolved and so have the analytics behind them.
 But which metrics matter most?

 You’ll notice that “number of followers” is not included in this list.
 It’s arguably better to have a smaller following that is very engaged with your firm than a large following that isn’t.
 As advertising legend David Ogilvy once quipped, “Don’t count the people that you reach, reach the people who count.”
 And while the number of followers and fans you have is not entirely inconsequential, it’s not nearly as important as other metrics that give a better indication of social media marketing success.

-Here are four key social media marketing metrics to be measured and analyzed on an ongoing basis.
+Here are four key social media marketing metrics to measure and analyze on an ongoing basis.

 1. Reach and Impressions